505-01 - Steam Turbine Design

 Course overview

 The steam turbine is an essential part of all combined-cycle and fired-boiler power plants.
 Generators rely on the rotating motion to produce electrical power.
 The Steam Turbine Design training course describes the basic components in a typical steam engine and explains their purpose.
 It also traces the steam flow path through a typical steam turbine.
+This online training course covers energy conversion, basic steam turbine design, and common configurations.
+The Steam Turbine Design course is part of the Turbine Auxiliaries System and Control series.

 The individuals involved in the development and promotion of this course do not receive any compensation or financial benefits outside of their regular employment for their work on this course.